TannaciousXP/Home-Feels/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Home Feels

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  Home Feels is for those who want to come home to a place they absolutely love
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Home Feels is an app that simplify the decisions for your interior design quest.
+You get to choose which style you like, check out some of the top interior designs for each style and their tips for styling your home.
+Also, you can buy / sell / swap your existing furniture

 ## Problem ##
   > Describe the problem your product solves.
+  Your home is your sanctuary, it brings relaxation, relieves stress, and it's a place that soothes your soul.
+Coming home to a place that have those results speeds up your recovery from tackling the day and prepare you for the next.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Home feels bring the ease of choosing your prefer style and combines the uniqueness of your personality to manifest an extension of yourself to sanctuary.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  Design your inner sanctuary

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Simpliy click, choose, design!
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  'I never had the time to choose furniture for my home because I never had the time nor experience with inerior design.
+With Home Feels, it was easy to pick a style that I like, and getting the furniture for that style was easy because the platform let you buy / sell / swap with people that has those furniture already'

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Check out Home Feel's list of furniture that may suit your style and have the same feeling when Superman goes back to his 'Fortress of Solitude.'